 What is a home loan?

-When someone wants to buy property, they usually need finance from a bank or other lender.
-This makes up the difference between the deposit the buyer has saved, and the purchase price of the property.
-A home loan, also called a mortgage, is the financial agreement a bank or other lender enters into with you that enables you to obtain the extra funds.
+To buy a property, most people require finance from a bank or other lender.
+The home loan covers the difference between the buyer’s deposit and the purchase price of the property.
+A home loan, also called a mortgage, is the financial agreement a bank or other lender enters into with you that enables you to borrow the funds.

 A home loan is typically for a set amount of money, which the borrower has to pay back to the bank over a certain amount of time.
 For example, 25 or 30 years.
 As a fee for the loan, the lender charges the borrower interest.
 This is a percentage of the funds borrowed, in addition to the principal (the borrowed amount).
 It also typically costs money to apply for a loan, in the form of upfront fees and extra insurance or a levy, if you’ve a low deposit.